Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Details

 \subsubsection{Details of Metric Computation}

+\textbf{Targeted Error} We propose Targeted Error which measures the number of samples classified according to a property (information) unique to $S_f$.
+For the IC-test, it is the fraction of samples still confused between the two classes, i.e. $ \texttt{Targeted Error}(M, S, A, B) = \frac{C^{M,S}_{A,B}+C^{M,S}_{B,A}}{|S_A| + |S_B|} $. where $C^{M,S}$ is the confusion matrix when using model $M$ outputs on dataset $S$ and $A, B$ are the classes confused. \\ For confusion between $N>2$ classes, targeted error is the sum of the confusion matrix terms for all pair-wise misclassifications among the $N$ classes.
+Thus, targeted error converges to error when $N$ is the same as the total number of classes, as in I.I.D Confusion.
+For Class Removal test, targeted error calculates the number of samples labelled as the removed class.

+Note that the influence of utility on targeted error is significantly lesser than the simple error metric on the affected classes as illustrated in Figure~\ref{fig:Pipeline}.
+Regarding the passing score for IC test: We speculate achieving lower targeted error than randomly initialized models could be sufficient.
+However, achieving this score is not necessary: even on exact unlearning of $S_f$, our models obtain a higher score due to samples in the retained set ($S \setminus S_f$) having noisy annotations, an unavoidable phenomena in real-world datasets.
+We approximate this inherent noise in the dataset by using the model retrained from scratch.

 For clarity, we further describe the computation of some metrics.
-CoMI has already been described in Appendix Section~\ref{sec:MIA}.
+Our MIA has already been described in Appendix Section~\ref{sec:MIA}.
 Note that for measuring memorization, the deletion set is used, while for measuring generalization (a subset of) the test set is used.

-\textbf{IC-Fgt}: For the IC test between class $A$ and $B$, the forgetting score represents the number of samples of class $A$ mislabelled as class $B$ and vice-versa.
+\textbf{IC Targeted Error}: For the IC test between class $A$ and $B$, the targeted error represents the number of samples of class $A$ mislabelled as class $B$ and vice-versa.
 Intuitively, as the mislabelled samples are forgotten by the unlearning procedure, the model should confuse lesser samples between these two classes.

-\textbf{CR-Fgt}: For the CR test removing samples from class $C$, the forgetting score represents the number of samples the model classifies as class $C$.
-Intuitively, as more samples from $C$ are removed, the model should classify lesser samples into $C$.
+\textbf{Class Removal Targeted Error}: For the class removal test removing samples from class $A$, the Targeted Error represents the number of samples the model classifies as class $A$.
+Intuitively, as more samples from $A$ are removed, the model should classify lesser samples into $A$.
 Note that if the entire class is not removed, a model that generalizes better from the partial samples still available may get penalized unnecessarily.

-\textbf{IC-Err}: Error on unseen samples from the confused classes of the IC test, $A$ and $B$.
+\textbf{IC Error}: Error on train/test samples from the confused classes of the IC test, $A$ and $B$.

-\textbf{CR-Err}: Error on unseen samples of the removed class $C$.
+\textbf{Class Removal Error}: Error on train/test samples of the removed class $A$.

-\textbf{RC, RS-Err}: Error on all samples from the test set.
+\textbf{I.I.D confusion, Error}: Error on all samples from the train/test set.
 Here, a specific set of classes cannot be used for a targeted measurement.